 A very large roof, say 3,000 sq. ft. would then be double, right?
 Not necessarily.
 If it is a non-complex roof, it could be significantly less than double as the more product you order and the more work being provided to the contractor, the less of an overall charge per sq. ft. the project could result in.

 ROI: With all metal roofing, the return (value to cost) on your investment will be excellent.
 It starts at around 86% and, again, depending on your location may be higher.

-This means if you spend $10,000 for such a roof and sell your home while the roof is still is great condition, you can plan to recoup $8,600 of that value just from this part of your home.
+This means that if you were to spend say $10,000 for a ribbed metal roof and sell your home while the roof is still in great condition, you can plan to recoup $8,600 of that value just from this part of your home.

-Residential markets along the east coast of the U.S. tend to fetch better than 86% ROI.
+Residential homes along the east coast of the U.S. tend to fetch better than 86% ROI.

 Ribbed Metal Panel Options

 With Corrugated panels, the discernible characteristic is the wavy U-shaped curve.
 With Ribbed paneling, there is lots of variation that can occur between the upper curves (or ribs).

 Generally, each panel is 36 inches wide, sometimes less.
 On each end will be a rib or raised point which is intended to overlap with another panel.
 Those are fastened together with metal screws which are then inserted into your roof deck and held tightly against your roof.

 Between the two ribs (on either side) will be some consistent pattern, that will look like your roof is made of long vertical panels from the ridge to the eaves.